-The patient, Lynn, has various problems secondary to radiotherapy for lymphoma which first occurred fifty years previously.
+The patient, Lynn, is living with frailty and multiple co-morbidities.
 She has osteoporosis, bronchiectasis, heart failure, and a few months ago a fracture in her cervical spine left her unable to swallow.
 She has a portable oxygenator, and this is audible within the consultation.
+Some of these problems are secondary to radiotherapy for Lymophoma which first occured fifty years previously.
 The doctor has seen the patient twice before, at home and at the clinic.
 Since he last saw her, she has had a severe infection, was admitted to hospital, and had a near death experience.